Most Effective Products

 What are Funnelweb Spiders

-• Funnelweb Spiders are a relatively harmless spider that can be a nuisance in homes because of their tendency to build funnel-shaped webs.
+• Funnelweb spiders are relatively harmless but can be a nuisance in homes because they tend to build funnel-shaped webs.

 How To Get Rid of Funnelweb Spiders

-• Our top recommended ways to treat for Funnelweb Spiders are knocking down cobwebs with a Cobb Webb Duster, a treatment of Supreme IT Insecticide around your home's exterior and indoor cracks and crevices as well as placing down Solutions Pro glue boards to capture them.
+• Our top recommended ways to treat funnel web spiders are knocking down their cobwebs with a Cobb Webb Duster and performing a treatment of Supreme IT Insecticide around your home's exterior and indoor cracks and crevices, as well as placing down Solutions Pro glue boards to capture them.

 Preventing Funnelweb Spider Reinfestation